 Those who have visited the following areas in the last two weeks are not permitted to enter Tasmania: City of Sydney, Randwick, Inner West, Woollahra, Waverley, Canada Bay and Bayside.

 Travellers from Victoria will be welcome back in New Zealand this week.

 The continuation of border restrictions for most foreigners during the foreseeable future has left many people wondering how this will impact their plans to emigrate to Australia.

-While the Australian border remains closed to most people, there are currently a select few who can enter, as outlined below:
+While the Australian border remains closed for most internationals, there are currently a select few who can enter, as outlined below:

 - Immediate family of an Australian citizen or permanent resident (dependent child, legal guardian or spouse/de- facto)